Antonio Delgado – NY19

 2018

 In the 2018 elections, Delgado ran for the United States House of Representatives in New York’s 19th congressional district.
-He defeated six other candidates in the Democratic Party‘s primary election and faced incumbent Republican John Faso in the November 6 general election.[16]
+He defeated six other candidates in the Democratic primary election and faced incumbent Republican John Faso in the November 6 general election.[16]

-Delgado won the general election, receiving 132,001 votes to Faso’s 124,408.[22][23]
+Delgado won the general election with 132,001 votes to Faso’s 124,408.[22][23]
 He was sworn into office on January 3, 2019.[24]

 2020